Requirements: English

 • Advanced Workshop in Creative Writing

 Offered in one or more sections every year, this 400-level workshop is required for English majors pursuing an emphasis in creative writing.
 Students pursuing an emphasis in creative writing will take an advanced workshop in prose or poetry in which they work on a substantial creative project.
-Prerequisites for the advanced workshop include the completion of both introductory courses and the intermediate workshop.
+Prerequisites for the advanced workshop include the completion of both introductory courses and the intermediate workshop in the same genre as the advanced workshop.
+Permission of the instructor required.

 • Advanced Seminars in Literature

-Offered in one or more sections every year, this 400-level seminar requires students to undertake a research paper of their own design, within the context of courses that range across genres, literary periods and national borders, and engages students in a variety of critical, historical, cultural and theoretical contexts.
+Offered in one or more sections every year, this 400-level seminar requires students to undertake a research paper of their own design within the context of courses that range across genres, literary periods and national borders.
+All advanced seminars center on one or more critical, historical, cultural and theoretical contexts.
 The capstone project is a research paper of 15-17 pages.
 Seniors enrolled in more than one advanced seminar in their senior year may choose the seminar in which they write their capstone project.
+Permission of instructor required.

 • The Honors Seminar

 This fall-semester seminar, required for students in the Honors Program (see below), relates works of criticism and theory to various literary texts.
 The course seeks to extend the range of interpretive strategies available to students as they begin a major independent project in English literature or creative writing.
-Enrollment limited to senior English majors in the Honors Program.
+Enrollment is limited to senior English majors admitted to the Honors Program.
 Permission of instructor and department chair required.

 The Capstone in English is a critical essay or creative work written as the final project in an advanced workshop, advanced seminar or honors seminar.